SCELabs/aegis-full-scope-demo/README.md

 This demo shows how runtime control can shape a coding agent’s behavior without owning execution.

-It does **not** claim that current Aegis RAG already performs deep retrieval specialization.
-Instead, it surfaces retrieval evidence to inform future RAG evolution.
+It does **not** claim that current Aegis backend emits a rich workflow DSL for all policies; instead, this repo uses explicit, inspectable mapping logic so new backend actions can be evaluated immediately.

 ## Current limitations and TODOs

 - Live Aegis SDK calls require reachable backend + credentials.
 - Fallback controls are intentionally simple and marked as fallback in artifacts.
-- Model adapter is deliberately lightweight and deterministic; it now ranks/selects candidate task edits from task+context, but it is still rule-based (not a production planner model).
+- Model adapter is deliberately lightweight for deterministic benchmark iteration; swap with a production model adapter while keeping control boundaries intact.